Jungle Cruise boat at Disney World takes on water with passengers on board - Local News 8

 The ride reopened around 2:30 p.m., according to WPTV.

-The Jungle Cruise, which opened in 1971, is a fan favorite and one of the park’s most iconic rides, o the incident naturally got Twitter stirring.
+The Jungle Cruise, which opened in 1971, is a fan favorite and one of the park’s most iconic rides, so the incident naturally got Twitter stirring.

 Some speculated it was a publicity stunt to promote Disney’s upcoming “Jungle Cruise” movie featuring Dwayne Johnson.